 In 1931, the Frederick Law Olmsted firm of Brookline, Massachusetts began work on a major site plan for the landscape arboretum.
 They created an original landscape design that was adopted by the Board of Trustees in 1935.

 Following the Olmsted plan, workers built three small lakes and a road through the arboretum before any of the collections were planted.
 The entrance road began at State Highway 245 and led to the fire tower, a distance of 3.1 miles.
 Originally dirt, it was blacktopped in 1948 in preparation for the public's arrival.
 Bernheim’s roads now cover eleven miles.
-Cedar and Holly pond, as well as Mac's Lake were created in 1939.
+The Olmsted Ponds (formerly Cedar and Holly ponds), as well as Mac's Lake were created in 1939.
 Lake Nevin, a 32-acre fishing lake near what is now the main entrance, was impounded in 1949 and named in honor of Mr. Hugh L. Nevin, President of the Board of Trustees for many years.
 Bernheim opened to the public in July, 1950.
-Over 250,000 visitors from the U.S. and abroad now visit Bernheim each year.
+In 2019, Bernheim Forest celebrated its 90th Anniversary.
+Over 500,000 visitors from the U.S. and abroad now visit Bernheim each year.

 As you enter Bernheim’s main entrance, you may notice some construction happening on the right.
 On October 22, we began state-mandated work on our Lake Nevin dam and spillway.
 What […]

 Bernheim Arboretum Battles for Conservation Over Growth in Pipeline Feud

 Source: WFPL, By Ryan Van Velzer A green darner dragonfly buzzes over the waters emanating from the base of the knobs in the Cedar Grove wildlife corridor.
 Above the spring, […]